Query Optimization in the Wild: Realities and Trends: Practical Trends in QO

 Another approach where QO and QE collaborate to ensure query performance is adaptive query optimization.
 In this strategy (see Figure~\ref{fig:adaptiveqo}), the QE gathers runtime statistics and based on this feedback, can trigger re-optimization to adjust the execution plan dynamically.

-Many modern database systems implement some form of adaptive optimization.
-For instance, the adaptive join feature of SQL server~\cite{adjoinsqlserver} and Oracle~\cite{oracleqo} can switch form a hash join to a nested loops run at runtime, depending on observed cardinalities.
-Google BigQuery defaults to a shuffle-based join strategy but may switch to a broadcast join during execution if the data volume allows~\cite{dremel}.
-More recently, Databricks introduced adaptive query execution~\cite{adodatabricks}, which uses runtime statistics from completed stages to make decisions such as choosing between shuffle and broadcast joins, adjusting the degree of parallelism, and restarting scans with dynamically generated Bloom filters.
+Many modern databases implement some form of adaptive optimization.
+For instance, the adaptive join feature of SQL server~\cite{adjoinsqlserver} and Oracle~\cite{oracleqo} can switch from a hash join to a nested loops join at runtime, depending on observed cardinalities.
+Google BigQuery defaults to a shuffle join but may switch to a broadcast join during execution if the data volume allows~\cite{dremel}.
+More recently, Databricks introduced adaptive query execution~\cite{adodatabricks}, which uses runtime statistics from completed stages to choose between shuffle and broadcast joins, adjust the degree of parallelism, and restart scans with dynamically generated Bloom filters.